SavuVeronica/SOA_AppointmentManagement/README.md

 A Web Socket Gateway is defined in the `admin-app` microservice, which handles the communication between the web application and the two microfrontends.
 Library `react-push-notification` was used in order to display to the user the notifications coming from the web socket.

+MongoDB Cloud is used for storing the apointments and reminders databases.

 ## 🌈 Preview

 ![alt text](https://github.com/SavuVeronica/SOA_AppointmentManagement/blob/main/Preview.png)